 save A Mind Scholarships

 Founded in 2003, the Save A Mind, Give A Choice education program supports the education and lives of extremely disadvantaged children.
-This includes full payment of education fees as well as providing food, accomodation, school supplies, counseling and career mentoring.
+This includes full payment of education fees as well as providing food, accommodation, school supplies, counselling and career mentoring.
 This program is supported by Kathy and Peter Linneman and their friends.
-To date it has supported over 400 students, including roughly 150 currently.
+To date, it has supported over 400 students, including roughly 160 currently.
 This effort supports children from grade school through graduate school (as appropriate).

 “We support children of extreme poverty, including orphans, that display academic promise.
 We are immensely proud of these children and are humbled to have the opportunity to change their lives, Kenya and our world.” – Dr. Peter Linneman